Tongue Ties: What, So What, What To Do

 - adhd? sleep issues, for sure, in various ways.

-- sometimes sounding like I’m choking in my sleep (reported to me, and I don’t remember these episodes upon waking)
+- sometimes sounding like I’m choking in my sleep (reported to me, and I wouldn’t note the episodes well enough or at all, so I wouldn’t remember or note it when I woke up.)

 - obviously limited tongue mobility